Sitecore/Sitecore.Pathfinder/README.md

 ### Bypassing package creation
 The `install-project` installs the project directly from the project directory.
 This skips the package creation and package copying (both project packages and dependency packages).
-This saves a bit of time.
+This saves a bit of time, if you are in a hurry.

 ### Watching a project
 The `watch-project` watches a project for changes and installs the project when a changes occurs.